 HIPAA recommends overwriting record files or destroying the computer’s hard drive.
 Before destruction additionally data should also be encrypted to add an extra layer of protection.
 If in the unfortunate event that your encrypted data is stolen, the hackers will also need to steal the encryption key to read your encrypted data.
 Record shredding saves you headaches to help you stay protected.

 At MedPro Disposal, we offer data and document destruction services.
 We ensure all destruction is carried out properly and we meet HIPAA guidelines for both paper and electronic data destruction.
 After destruction, we provide our customers with a certificate of confirmation that their data was destroyed.

-HIPAA and federal laws mandate proper data destruction.
+HIPAA violations can occur under federal laws that mandate proper data destruction.
 Violation can result in penalties, including fines, revocation of licenses, the closing of practices, and even jail time.